-The undersigned shareholder(s) hereby appoint(s) William B. Shepro and Kevin J. Wilcox, or either of them (the "Proxies"), as proxy, with full powers of substitution, and hereby authorizes them to represent and vore, as designated on the reverse side of this ballot, all of the shares of common stock ("Common Stock") of Altisource Portfolio Solutions S.A. (the "Company") that the shareholder(s) large entitled to vote at the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the offices of the Company located at 40, avenue Monterey L-2163 Luxembourg City, Grand Ducty of Luxembourg on Wednesday, May 18, 2016, at 9:00 a.m., Central European Time and at any adjournment or postponement thereof.
+The undersigned shareholder(s) hereby appoint(s) William B. Shepro and Kevin J. Wilcox, or either of them (the "Proxies"), as proxy, with full powers of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side of this ballot, all of the shares of common stock ("Common Stock") of Altisource Portfolio Solutions S.A. (the "Company") that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the offices of the Company located at 40, avenue Monterey L-2163 Luxembourg City, Grand Duchy of Luxembourg on Wednesday, May 18, 2016, at 9:00 a.m., Central European Time and at any adjournment or postponement thereof.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted PDR the election of each of the Board of Directors nominees to the Board of Directors.
-PDR the approval of the appointment of Mayer Hoffman McCann PC to be our independent registered certified public accounting firm for the year ending nomines to the Board of Directors, FOR the approval of the appointment of Mayer Hoffman McCann PC. to be our independent registered certified public accounting firm for the year ending December 31, 2016 and Atweld Sci 41 to be our certified substantion yecounts are required by Luxembourg law for the same period, FOR the approval of Altisource Portfolio Solutions S.A.'s annual accounts prepared in accordance with accounting principles generally accepted in Luxembourg for the year ended December 31, 2015 (the "Luxembourg Annual Accounts") and its consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States including a footnotine reconcilation of equity and net income to international Financial Reporting Standards as of and for the year ended December 31, 2015 (RDR the respect and approval of the December 2) accepted in the United States including a footnotine state of the United States in the United S hundred dollars (\$500.00) per share, and in the discretion of the Proxies on any other matter that may properly come before the Annual Meeting or any adjournment or postponement thereof.
-This proxy may be revoked at any time prior to the time it is voted at the Annual Meeting.
+If no such direction is made, this proxy will be voted FOR the election of each of the Board of Directors' nominees to the Board of Directors; FOR the approval of the appointment of Mayer Hoffman McCann P.C. to be our independent registered certified public accounting firm for the year ending December 31, 2016 and Atwell S.à r.l. to be our certified auditor for all statutory accounts as required by Luxembourg law for the same period; FOR the approval of Altisource Portfolio Solutions S.A.'s annual accounts prepared in accordance with accounting principles generally accepted in Luxembourg for the year ended December 31, 2015 (the "Luxembourg Annual Accounts") and its consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States including a footnote reconciliation of equity and net income to International Financial Reporting Standards for the year ended December 31, 2015 (the "Consolidated Accounts") (together, the "Luxembourg Statutory Accounts"); FOR the receipt and approval of the Directors' reports for the Luxembourg Statutory Accounts; FOR the allocation of the results in the Luxembourg Annual Accounts for the year ended December 31, 2015; FOR the approval of the discharge of each of the current and past Directors of Altisource Portfolio Solutions S.A. for the performance of their mandate during the year ended December 31, 2015; FOR the approval of changes to non-management Directors' compensation; FOR the approval of a share repurchase program whereby Altisource Portfolio Solutions S.A. is authorized, for a period of five years, to repurchase up to twenty-five percent (25%) of the outstanding shares of its common stock (as of the close of business on the date of shareholder approval) at a minimum price of one dollar (\$1.00) per share; and in the discretion of the Proxies on any other matter that may properly come before the Annual Meeting or any adjournment or postpo

-The undersigned shareholder(s) hereby acknowledge(s) receipt of the Notice of Annual Meeting of Shareholders of Altisource Portfolio Solutions S.A. to be held on May 18, 2016, or any adjournment or postponement thereof and a Proxy Statement for the Annual Meeting prior to the signing of this proxy
+The undersigned shareholder(s) hereby acknowledge(s) receipt of the Notice of Annual Meeting of Shareholders of Altisource Portfolio Solutions S.A. to be held on May 18, 2016, or any adjournment or postponement thereof and a Proxy Statement for the Annual Meeting prior to the signing of this proxy.